3 Things to Know About the SAT

-The SAT is developed and published by the College Board, a nonprofit educational organization in the United States that has been in operation for over 120 years.
-Although the SAT is a U.S. based assessment, it is widely recognized by prominent universities around the world, and the test is offered in over 170 countries.
-The test duration is 3 hours and consists of mathematics, writing and language, and reading comprehension questions, with an optional 50 minute essay portion.
+The Scholastic Assessment Test is developed and published by the College Board, a nonprofit educational organization in the United States that has been in operation for over 120 years.
+Although the Scholastic Assessment Test is a U.S.-based assessment, it is widely recognized by prominent universities around the world, and the test is offered in over 170 countries.
+The test duration is 3 hours and consists of mathematics, writing and language, and reading comprehension questions, with an optional 50-minute essay portion.
 Below are 3 essential details about taking the SAT.

 Rest, nutrition, and proper preparation are key factors in doing one’s best on any examination.
-While getting sufficient rest and eating a balanced meal are simple tasks, SAT test preparation involves months dedicated to course materials learned in high school and a substantial amount of time reviewing.
+While getting sufficient rest and eating a balanced meal are simple tasks, Scholastic Assessment Test preparation involves months dedicated to course materials learned in high school and a substantial amount of time reviewing.
 Fortunately, SAT preparation materials and courses are widely available online for free, including Khan Academy’s practice tests and study materials, which are made in conjunction with the College Board.

-Not only is Raffles American School a certified SAT testing center, but we also offer SAT preparation courses to students leading up to their exam date.
-In addition, 10th grade students at RAS take the Pre-SAT or “PSAT”, which is the official practice SAT assessment created by the College Board.
+Not only is Raffles American School a certified SAT testing center, but we also offer Scholastic Assessment Test preparation courses to students leading up to their exam date.
+In addition, 10th-grade students at RAS take the Pre-SAT or “PSAT”, which is the official practice Scholastic Assessment Test assessment created by the College Board.
 The PSAT is also used by the National Merit Scholarship Program in the United States to award university scholarships.

 Most examinations in school only allow students to take any given test once, no matter how poorly they perform.
 The College Board, however, has no restrictions on how many times a student may attempt the SAT, though it is recommended to not take the test more than four times.
 While every student should endeavor to achieve the highest score possible on their first attempt, the College Board offers “Score Choice”, which allows students to select and submit their best test scores to universities.